Steiner-254/Web-Development-Course/Week 1/Day3.md

 - For `CSS` styling, we use `style=""` attribute.
 - Organize work by creating `folders` and `files` respectively such as having a folder that handles styling - css files.
 - Creating files inside the respective folders.
 - Linking `css` files is done on the `head` tags of the index.html file of the website.
+This is done by the help of a `link` tag.